erinhengel/readability/README.md

 ## Instructions to replicators

-To generate all figures and tables in Hengel (2022), first navigate to project's root directory and then copy `4-confidential-data-not-for-publication/read.db` to `data/fixed/read.db`.[^CiteCount] Once that's done, execute the following four steps.
+To generate all figures and tables in Hengel (2022), first navigate to project's root directory and then copy `4-confidential-data-not-for-publication/read.db` to `data/fixed/read.db`.[^CiteCount] Next, execute the following four steps.

 1. Run `1-update-textatistic.py` in Python.
 2. Run `2-update-readability.R` in R.
 3. Run `3-master.do` in Stata.
 4. Execute `Figure-3.nb` and `Figure-G.2.nb` (both in the `0-code/output` directory) in Mathematica.

 Each step can be executed individually by following the steps outlined below.
 Alternatively, the Bash script `4-master.sh` completes all four steps automatically.
 To run `4-master.sh`, install the latest version of [WolframScript](https://www.wolfram.com/wolframscript/) and follow the instructions under the `1-update-textatistic.py` and `3-master.do` headings for installing `Textatistic` and an SQLite driver, respectively.
 Then, navigate to the project's root directory and issue the following command in a Bash shell:

 ```bash
 sh 4-master.sh
 ```

-`4-master.sh` was last run on 16 August 2021 on a 4-core Intel-based iMac running MacOS version 11.5.
-Computation took 7 hours, 54 minutes and 30 seconds.
+`4-master.sh` was last run on 17 January 2022 on a 4-core Intel-based iMac running MacOS version 11.6.3.
+Computation took 14 hours, 58 minutes and 28 seconds.

-[^CiteCount]: This replaces the version of `read.db` that does not contain the column `CiteCount` in the Article table with the version that does. ***`CiteCount` are proprietary to Web of Science and are included here for replication purposes only; please do not distribute these data or publish online.***
+[^CiteCount]: This replaces the version of `read.db` that does not contain the column `CiteCount` in the Article table with the version that does. ***`CiteCount` is proprietary to Web of Science and are included here for replication purposes only; please do not distribute these data or publish online.***

 ### `1-update-textatistic.py`